tomasen/ginkin/README.md

 # ginkin

-Build command line interface and http api server at the same time by mix Gin and Kingpin.
+Setup HTTP API server and command-line interface at the same time by mix Gin and Kingpin.

 ## Example